codabl/codabl-examples/README.md

 # Brainrex Examples
 Example quickstarts and tutorial for the Brainrex API

+## Create an account and get your API key.

+- Go to console.brainrex.com
+- Click Register
+- Go to APIs.
+- Click subscribe under any of the subscribable APIs
+- Go to Dashboard > Copy and paste keys

 ## Running interactive notebook in Google Colab.
 Directly on your browser. :boom:

 Anyone can use the [colab.research.google.com/notebook](https://colab.research.google.com/notebook) website (by [clicking](XXX) on the icon above) to run the notebook in her/his web-browser.